Other:

 ccbRegisterKeyUpEvent(funcstr)

-Note: This function is not available in the editor.Registers a function for receiving a key down event.
+Note: This function is not available in the editor, and only in the Windows and Mac OS X app target.
+For getting key events, use the behavior functions onKeyEvent().Registers a function for receiving a key down event.
 The function registered must take one parameter which will be the key code.

 Examples: